-How to Disable a Particular PPA in Ubuntu
+How to Enable “Universe” Repository in Ubuntu

 The “Ubuntu” category serves as a comprehensive knowledge hub containing an array of tutorials and guides specifically tailored to Ubuntu, a widely used and versatile Linux distribution